-- 1. Public Members of the public may not use or display cellular telephones in any courtroom.
-All cellular phones must be turned off or placed in mute or vibrate mode and shall not be used, viewed or otherwise displayed while in any courtroom. - 2.
-Attorneys With the permission of the presiding Judge, attorneys, including those who are not the attorney of record, may utilize cellular telephones for texting, organizational functions, research and writing functions, and other data transmission functions.
+1. Public - Members of the public may not use or display cellular telephones in any courtroom.
+All cellular phones must be turned off or placed in mute or vibrate mode and shall not be used, viewed or otherwise displayed while in any courtroom.

+2. Attorneys - With the permission of the presiding Judge, attorneys, including those who are not the attorney of record, may utilize cellular telephones for texting, organizational functions, research and writing functions, and other data transmission functions.
 Cellular telephones and other similar devices cannot be used to record or send photographs, video, or audio.
 All cellular phones must be placed in either mute or vibrate mode.
-All Bluetooth and similar wireless devices must be turned off, removed from the wearer and secured out of sight. - 3.
-Media Members of the media, who have obtained a media authorization card as provided in Administrative Order No. 07-96-19-02, and which card is visible, may utilize cellular telephones for texting, organizational functions, research and writing functions, and other data transmission functions.
+All Bluetooth and similar wireless devices must be turned off, removed from the wearer and secured out of sight.

+3. Media - Members of the media, who have obtained a media authorization card as provided in Administrative Order No. 07-96-19-03, and which card is visible, may utilize cellular telephones for texting, organizational functions, research and writing functions, and other data transmission functions.
 Cellular telephones and other similar devices cannot be used to record or send photographs, video, or audio.
 All cellular phones must be placed in either mute or vibrate mode.
-All Bluetooth and similar wireless devices must be turned off, removed from the wearer and secured out of sight. - 4.
-Court Employees & Certain Contractual Vendors Certain court employees and certain contractual vendors such as interpreters, court reporters, and court technology personnel, may use cellular phones for texting, organizational functions, research and writing functions, and other data transmission functions.
+All Bluetooth and similar wireless devices must be turned off, removed from the wearer and secured out of sight.

+4. Court Employees & Certain Contractual Vendors - Certain court employees and certain contractual vendors such as interpreters, court reporters, and court technology personnel, may use cellular phones for texting, organizational functions, research and writing functions, and other data transmission functions.
 All cellular phones must be placed in either mute or vibrate mode.
 In rare instances, with the permission of the presiding Judge, a court employee may use a cellular phone to make or receive telephone calls while in the courtroom.

-LAPTOP COMPUTERS, SIMILAR DEVICES AND OTHER PORTABLE ELECTRONIC DEVICES2

-- 5. Public Use of laptop computers and other portable electronic devices is prohibited. - 6.
-Attorneys and Litigants Representing Themselves Attorneys and litigants representing themselves may use a computer when their case is in session and they are actively participating in the proceeding.
+LAPTOP COMPUTERS, SIMILAR DEVICES AND OTHER PORTABLE ELECTRONIC DEVICES representing themselves may use a computer when their case is in session and they are actively participating in the proceeding.
 Attorneys may use electronic devices to conduct research, check calendars, check or send emails and perform other related tasks when seated in the well of the courtroom or during lengthy calendar calls while awaiting their cases to be called when they are in an area designated by the presiding Judge for attorneys.
 No computer or other electronic device can be used to record or send photographs, video, or audio.
 The transmission of materials on a computer to other peripheral devices also in use during the proceeding, and specifically in advancement of the proceeding, is permissible.
 For example, the transmission and display of a power point presentation is allowable.